Sunday, January 26

 09:30 AM - 09:45 AMNetworking Break Mingle with your peers in the foyer before your next session starts.

-09:45 AM - 11:15 AMP02: Cyber Threats and Compliance Challenges: How to Manage Technology Risk Jennifer Griveas, Chief Human Resources Officer & General Counsel, Eliza Jennings Senior Care Network Michael Gray, Eliza Jennings
+09:45 AM - 11:15 AMP02: Cyber Threats and Compliance Challenges: How to Manage Technology Risk Jennifer Griveas, Chief Human Resources Officer & General Counsel, Eliza Jennings Senior Care Network Michael Gray, Vice President of IT and Compliance Officer, Eliza Jennings

 - Identify biggest security threats to healthcare organizations

 - Identify the value of integration of knowledgeable IT personnel into high-level operations team as a means to ensure compliance and effective risk mitigation

 - Describe how best to implement technology solutions to enhance efficiency and productivity without sacrificing organizational security